fscek/moj-zet-app-guide/docs/index.md

 ### Creating a QR Code

 1. **Choose a QR Generation Method**
-   - For instance, use [Project Nayuki's QR Code generator library](https://www.nayuki.io/page/qr-code-generator-library) or another online generator.
+   - For instance, use [Project Nayuki's QR Code generator library](https://www.nayuki.io/page/qr-code-generator-library){:target="_blank" rel="noopener"} or another online generator.
 2. **Enter the Text**
    - For example, `T22130` (tram #22130) or `B375` (bus #375).
      - Adjust for your preferred or most-frequent vehicle.
 It doesn't really matter, as long as the vehicle exists.